-Here are 17 of the most active funds investing under the Enterprise Investment Scheme (EIS) over 2019.
+Here are 17 of the most active funds investing under the Enterprise Investment Scheme (EIS) in the past year.

 With 18 deals recorded last year*, Ascension invests from seed to series A. The fund’s portfolio is most concentrated in e-commerce and online video and content but has also invested in adtech, edtech, fintech, applied AI and social impact.